-The Mount Elliot Bridge and Tunnel are both part of an abandoned railway line that ran from Waterford City to New Ross.
+The Mount Elliot Bridge and Tunnel are both part of an abandoned railway line that ran from Waterford City to New Ross, Wexford.
 The track as far as Macmine Junction was removed in 1963 and the line to Waterford closed in 1994.
-There has been much debate about re-opening the line.
+There was much debate about re-opening the line however the decision has now been made to turn it into a greenway following the success of the Waterford Greenway.

 The line between Macmine Junction and New Ross closed in 1963 and the track was removed.
 The line between New Ross and Waterford remained open until 1976 for goods traffic.
 Fertilizer traffic from the Albatros fertilizer factory continued until 1995.
 The tracks have now been covered on the New Ross side of the bridge and the link to Waterford has been cut of by the removal of tracks in some parts.